AltimateAI/vscode-dbt-power-user/README.md

 - Generate models from your source definitions
 - Query result set visualization
 - Execute all or individual model tests
-- Go to the definition of any models, macro's and sources.
+- Go to the definition of any models, macros, sources and docs.
-- Autocompletion of models, macros and sources
+- Autocompletion of models, macros, sources and docs
 - Ability to run a model through the play button of the document
 - dbt update notifications
 - dbt logs viewer (force tailing)